aksqrd/ORM/README.md

 The UI for the Code Generation Tool contains the following:

+- Target Database? = dropdown to select which database I wish to work with.
+Cycles through all connectionstring values offered in the web.config
+- Generate for APIs? = checkbox to determine if I want recordset data brought back in JSON format
+- Generate for C#? = checkbox to determine if I want code generated in C#
 - Generate All Tables? = checkbox to determine if I want to run the code generation on all tables in the DB or just run against one table at a time
 - Generate Stored Procs Only? = checkbox to determine if I just want to run code generated stored procedures only
 - Generate Business Classes Only? = checkbox to determine if I just want to run code generated business classes